scientific-python/specs/core-projects/_index.md

 Core Projects are **open source**.
 The 3-clause (also called "modified" or "new") BSD license is by far the most common.

-## What are the responsibilities of being a Core Project?

-- keep project registration information updated
-- participate in the SPEC process
-- discuss, adopt, and endorse SPECs

 ## How does a Core Project endorse a SPEC?